omaressamheagazy/Secure_community_file_sharing_system/README.md

 ## Stage 2

-The following tasks have implemented:
+Currently, The following tasks have implemented:

 * User autentication (Login and, registration)
 * Community creation